anntanp/goethe-faust/notes/transform-revised-plan.md

 ### 1.2 Work-level GND Werk lookup table

 When §1.1 class dispatch assigns a Work-level class (`rdac:C10001` or `mo:MusicalWork`), an additional row is written to a DuckDB lookup table for GND Werk authority file linking.
-This is separate from the mocho N-Triples output — it is a staging table consumed by the GND Werk linker (`link_gnd_works.py`, Phase 0).
+This is separate from the mocho N-Quads output — it is a staging table consumed by the GND Werk linker (`link_gnd_works.py`, Phase 0).

+The WEMI link pattern and Work URI minting scheme are specified in `transform-adr.md D17`.
+In summary: `link_gnd_works.py` mints `<gemea-work-uri>` (scheme: `https://gemea.ise.fiz-karlsruhe.de/work/<id>`), links it to the GND authority URI via `skos:exactMatch`, and writes `mocho:hasManifestation` / `mocho:isManifestationOf` links into `graph/work`. `transform_edm_to_mocho.py` does not emit these links — it only writes the staging row.

 | Field | Source path | Notes |
 |---|---|---|